 If candidates are open to, and even asking for, more flexible work formats, how does that change how we hire?
 Do we have to design a fixed role and hire one person for it, or can we hire a group of people who have a group of skills that can be bundled and unbundled to do a higher number of jobs?

-If the speed at which skills are changing much faster than they did ten years ago, how do we make sure we’re able to advise hiring managers on these changes?
+If skills are changing much faster than they did ten years ago, how do we make sure we’re able to advise hiring managers on these changes?
 Should the process by which we design requisitions start with recruiters instead of hiring managers?
 Should it be much more consultative and collaborative than it is now?

 The reason recruiters are exploring agile operating models is because the agile methodology has good answers to all of these questions.
 Organizational tools like scrum teams, sprints or kanban boards are only part of it.
 Agile also means developing a more predictive approach to talent, thinking more in terms of tasks and projects and less in terms of defined roles.